Quick Fix: Set rows=7 in the script below, run it in any Python 3.12+ console, and you’ll get a hollow diamond in one click.

 Prevention Tips

-• Start small.
-Try 3 rows first.
-Once that works, move up to 5, then 7.
+- Start small.
+Test with 3 rows first.
+Once it looks right, bump it to 5, then 7.

 How do the loops create the diamond?